Axway/unified-catalog-migration/README.md

 ### Subscription handling

-Unified Catalog subscriptions and Marketplace subscriptions are different.
+There are some core differences between a Unified Catalog subscription and Marketplace subscription.

-For the Unified Catalog, there is one subscription per application per Catalog Item.

-From the Marketplace this will be translated into one subscription per plan and application to guarantee that the provider can correctly enforce the quota that is defined in the product plan.
+For the Unified Catalog, there is only one subscription allowed per application for a catalog item.
+In the Marketplace, this will translate to one subscription per product plan, allowing only one application to be registred for a single API resource inside the product, to guarantee that the plan quota can be enforced correctly on the dataplane.

 ![Alt text](subscription.png)

-Due to this difference, the migration script creates only 1 subscription for each resource available in the product.
-The subscription is reused to add access to the various applications.
+The migration script will create only 1 subscription that can be used with each resource in the product.
+This subscription is then used to add access to the various applications.

 **Limitation**:
 On the Marketplace side, it is not possible to access the same product resource using a subscription plan having a quota restriction and multiple applications.
 This is to help providers correctly enforce the subscription plan quotas.